Fake out your opponent with this slick dribbling skill

-Step 2.
-Instead of making contact with the ball, loop your leg around it, landing your foot at 2 o’clock for a right foot fake or 10 o’clock for the left.
+Instead of making contact with the ball, the player loops her leg around it, landing the foot at 2 o’clock for a right foot fake or 10 o’clock for the left.

-Step 3.
-Then with the outside of the other foot, cut with the ball and accelerate in the opposite direction.
+Then with the outside of the other foot, the player cuts with the ball and accelerates in the opposite direction.

-And if you really want to kick it up a notch, you can do a double scissor — just combine the fakes with two loops around the ball instead of one, a dazzling combination that helps you maintain possession and leave a defender in the dust.
+To really trip up a defender, there’s the double scissor — when a player combines the fakes with two loops around the ball instead of one.
+It’s a dazzling combination that helps players maintain possession.

 Have players start by practicing the basic scissor motion.
 They can stand over the ball and fake an outside-of-the-foot pass with the right foot by swinging the leg in front of the ball.
 Then, have them try with the left.
 Then they can do one with the right foot and go into one with the left foot, like they’re doing a little dance over and around the ball.

 Finally, have them add the step.
 After the foot comes around the ball and lands, they can knock the ball to the side with the outside of the other foot and run with it.
 While they’re dribbling, they can take one as they run and keep going.

 Players can also get more comfortable with the move by trying to incorporate it as they play 1 vs 1 or 2 vs 2 games, or while scrimmaging.
 Small-sided games like I Want To Be Like and Liverpool reward players who attack the ball with assertiveness, and are a great way to use the scissor to beat a defender.